ShakutaiGit/homeTestAlfaBet/README.md

 ## Running Unit Tests

-To run the unit tests, navigate to the project's root directory and execute the following command:
+To run the unit tests, navigate to the project's root directory and execute the following command: i have made some unit & integration tests.

 ```bash
 go test ./... -v